-If the PPDU Type And Compression Mode field is set to 1, the EHT MU PPDU is a transmission to a single user or an EHT sounding NDP regardless of the value of the UL/DL field.
+If the PPDU Type And Compression Mode field is set to 1, the EHT MU PPDU is EHT SU transmission or an EHT sounding NDP regardless of the value of the UL/DL field.
 In addition to the PPDU Type And Compression Mode field being set to 1, if the EHT-SIG MCS field is set to 0 and the Number Of EHTSIG Symbols field is set to 0, it indicates an EHT sounding NDP.
-In the case when the EHT MU PPDU is a transmission to a single user, the Number Of EHT-SIG Symbols field should be set to 0 if the EHT-SIG MCS field is set to 1 or 2, 1 if the EHT-SIG MCS field is set to 0, or 3 if the EHT-SIG MCS field is set to 3.
+In the case of the EHT SU transmission, the Number Of EHT-SIG Symbols field should be set to 0 if the EHT-SIG MCS field is set to 1 or 2, 1 if the EHT-SIG MCS field is set to 0, or 3 if the EHT-SIG MCS field is set to 3.

 Instruction to TGbe Editor: Update 11be D2.1.1 P668L12 as shown below: